Maginot Line: Cultural impact

 The term "Maginot Line" has become a part of the English language: "America's Maginot Line" was the title used for an Atlantic Magazine article about America's military bases in Asia.
 The article portrayed vulnerability by showing a rocket being transported through a marshy area atop an ox.
 New York Times headlined "Maginot Line in the Sky" in 2000 and "A New Maginot Line" in 2001.
 It was also frequently referenced in wartime films, notably Thunder Rock, The Major and the Minor (albeit as a comedic metaphor) and Passage to Marseille.

 Somewhat like "line in the sand" it is also used in non-military situations, as in "Reagan's budgetary Maginot Line."

+Canadian singer-songwriter Geoff Berner has a song called "Maginot Line" on his album We Shall Not, detailing the debacle.